 condition: True

-field using the SHA-512 encryption method.
-To generate the SHA-512 encrypted value for your password, you can use the mkpasswd
+• passwd: Provides an encrypted value of your password according to the SHA-512 encryption method.
+To generate the SHA-512 encrypted value, you can use the mkpasswd command line tool:

 mkpasswd -m sha512crypt guest

-user will be added automatically to the users and admin groups.
-If you want to add the user to other groups, check they exist first
+• groups: Lists all groups the guest user will belong to.
+In this configuration, the user will be automatically added to the users and admin groups.
+If you want to add the user to other groups, first make sure that these groups exist.

-Wait a few minutes for your virtual instance to launch, then try to use the guest user to access the instance by running the following command:
+After you configure user data, wait a few minutes for your Virtual Machine to launch and use the guest user to access the VM:

-and press Enter.
-You should be able to log in to your guest user account.
+You should now be able to log in to your guest user account.

 #cloud-config